Legoless/Alpha/README.md

 Features are separated into multiple plugins, which can be enabled or disabled, depending on application requirements.

-- **Bonjour** contains a simple Bonjour server allowing Alpha to work over local Wi-Fi network.
+- **Bonjour** - contains a simple Bonjour server allowing Alpha to work over local Wi-Fi network.
-- **Bootstrap** checks for [KZBootstrap](https://github.com/krzysztofzablocki/KZBootstrap) environments and allows modifying them in real-time.
+- **Bootstrap** - checks for [KZBootstrap](https://github.com/krzysztofzablocki/KZBootstrap) environments and allows modifying them in real-time.
-- **Console** displays console logs (logged by NSLog) inside the application.
+- **Console** - displays console logs (logged by NSLog) inside the application.
-- **Event** logs and displays application wide events such as background state transitions and view controller appearances.
+- **Event** - logs and displays application wide events such as background state transitions and view controller appearances.
-- **File** allows browsing the sandboxed file system and previewing common file types, such as images, videos and text.
+- **File** - allows browsing the sandboxed file system and previewing common file types, such as images, videos and text.
-- **Global** information plugin displays linked frameworks, libraries and classes.
-Requires **Object** plugin to work.
+- **Global** - information plugin displays linked frameworks, libraries and classes.
-- **Heap** allows inspection of active object instances on ther heap and helps with debugging memory errors.
-Requires **Object** plugin to work.
+- **Heap** - allows inspection of active object instances on ther heap and helps with debugging memory errors.
-- **Interface** plugin is a specific plugin and is required to display Alpha menu interface and actions.
+- **Interface** - plugin is a specific plugin and is required to display Alpha menu interface and actions.
-- **Network** logs network connections made using `NSURLSession` and `NSURLConnection` API's.
+- **Network** - logs network connections made using `NSURLSession` and `NSURLConnection` API's.
-- **Notification** displays scheduled and fired local notifications, received push notifications and notification permissions.
+- **Notification** - displays scheduled and fired local notifications, received push notifications and notification permissions.
-- **Object** allows for inspection of any class or object in the application, including `NSUserDefaults`, arrays and dictionaries.
+- **Object** - allows for inspection of any class or object in the application, including `NSUserDefaults`, arrays and dictionaries.
-- **Remote** plugin allows connecting to Alpha on another device.
+- **Remote** - plugin allows connecting to Alpha on another device.
-- **Screenshot** plugin allows taking screenshots of the application with a single action.
+- **Screenshot** - plugin allows taking screenshots of the application with a single action.
-- **State** allows inspecting the device state and settings, such as locale, time and available memory.
+- **State** - allows inspecting the device state and settings, such as locale, time and available memory.
-- **Touch** plugin displays touches on screen when activated.
+- **Touch** - plugin displays touches on screen when activated.
-- **View** allows view hierarchy manipulation and inspection in real-time.
+- **View** - allows view hierarchy manipulation and inspection in real-time.

 Currently work in progress: